liles-eric/GenerativeAI-Research/notes/outline-ghra-missed-opportunity.md

   - strategy
 ---
 ---
-i# How Mid-Size Businesses Can Avoid Missing the AI Opportunity: Lessons from a Regional Distributor
+# **How Mid-Size Businesses Can Avoid Missing the AI Opportunity: Lessons from a Regional Distributor**

 ## Executive Summary
 As mid-sized businesses face increasing pressure to modernize, many overlook the transformative power of **Generative AI**.
 This article examines lessons from a mid-sized regional distributor that failed to adopt AI for category management, procurement, and master data management.
 By missing out on AI-driven innovations, the company lost opportunities for cost savings and efficiency improvements.
 This article highlights AI’s strategic importance and provides a roadmap for mid-sized businesses to avoid similar pitfalls.